 - Conflict resolution specialist

-Each year religious studies students take educational trips to places like Rome, Israel, Ireland, Washington and New York.
-The religious studies department partially funds these trips.
+Each year theology and religious studies students take educational trips to places like Rome, Israel, Ireland, Washington and New York.
+The theology and religious studies department partially funds these trips.

 You also may get involved in campus ministry at St. Norbert College.
 In addition, every Wednesday you can observe Sacred Hour, a time of individual or communal reflection and spiritual nourishment.

 St. Norbert College also has a chapter of Theta Alpha Kappa, the national honor society for religious studies and theology, through which you can deepen your understanding of religion.
 Another way is through the college’s study abroad program, which exposes you to different religious practices and perspectives.

 Thomas Bolin, associate professor of religious studies at St. Norbert College, has published a new book, “Ezra, Nehemiah.”
 This book is part of the New Collegeville Bible Commentary series.
 The books of Ezra and Nehemiah relate the return of the Jewish exiles from Babylon during the rule of the early Persian kings.
 Bolin’s commentary demonstrates that Ezra and Nehemiah offer a compelling story of the Jewish people’s attempt to reassemble the fragments of their heritage as they face the future in a greatly changed world.